 At Henninger, once you’ve taken in the downtown views, walk through the campsite and continue along the Mount Wilson toll road to the north, following the signs for Idle Hour trailhead after about 5 and 20 minutes.
-35 minutes and 6.1 k after leaving Henninger, the toll road kinks to the south and the start of the trail is marked by a little wooden bridge and two big yellow signs warning you about dangerous rocks and trees and things.
+35 minutes and 3.8 miles (6.1 km) after leaving Henninger, the toll road kinks to the south and the start of the trail is marked by a little wooden bridge and two big yellow signs warning you about dangerous rocks and trees and things.

-After a short incline (0.5 k / 0.3 mile), you cross a little ridge and start the descent (850 feet) into Upper Eaton Canyon, a lovely big bowl created by the peaks of Wilson and San Gabriel to the north and Lowe to the west.
-At 5.6 miles (9 k) and 2 hours 20 minutes total, you reach Idlehour Camp, as uninspiring a setting as almost every campground round here: gloomy and viewless and fly-bothered.
+After a short incline (0.3 mile / 0.5 km), you cross a little ridge and start the descent (850 feet) into Upper Eaton Canyon, a lovely big bowl created by the peaks of Wilson and San Gabriel to the north and Lowe to the west.
+At 5.6 miles (9 km) and 2 hours 20 minutes total, you reach Idlehour Camp, as uninspiring a setting as almost every campground round here: gloomy and viewless and fly-bothered.
 I suppose that’s where lots of people must like to spend their evenings.
 (See here for a better option.)
 A few minutes later there’s a more appealing stopping point: a bit of stream nice for paddling in.

 It’s all plain downhill southwest sailing from here, with some nice informational signs en route describing the history of the railway.
-Exactly an hour (12.1 miles / 19.5 k and 5 hours 5 minutes total) we reached Dawn Station, and 10 minutes (and 1 k / 0.6 miles) after that, Echo junction.
+Exactly an hour (12.1 miles / 19.5 km and 5 hours 5 minutes total) we reached Dawn Station, and 10 minutes (and 0.6 miles / 1 km) after that, Echo junction.
 All this cityward stretch, we loved the LA views, and the south-facing heat, and the miles disappearing so easily under our feet.
 Just after 2 o’clock, 6 hours after we set off, we got to Sunset Ridge trailhead and called an Uber, and we were soon back in the strange world of internal combustion and air conditioning.

 Breakfast spot at Henninger.